 Currently, there are 18 primary aging factors – many of which can be slowed, and a few can even be reversed.

 Getting healthier permanently isn’t just about “how-to’s.”
 It’s about understanding how you operate psychologically when undertaking self-improvement.

 One of the most helpful things you can do to get healthier is to release shame.

 Everyone falls off the health horse periodically, but many of us beat ourselves up psychologically when it happens to us.

 Shame has a peculiar way of only making matters worse.

 On the other hand, it can be very freeing to finally accept that so-called setbacks are a natural and healthy part of self-improvement.

-It’s enormously helpful if you understand ahead of time that your wellness journey will involve 3 steps forward, then 1 step back, 3 steps forward, 1 step back, 3 steps forward, 1 step back, and on-and-on.
+It’s enormously helpful if you understand that your wellness journey will involve three steps forward, then 1 step back, three steps forward, 1 step back, three steps forward, 1 step back, and on and on.

-If you know ahead of time that those “1 step backs” are a logical and necessary part of permanent change, then it frees you up from having to feel frustrated about yourself when it happens.
+Knowing that those “stepbacks” are a logical and necessary part of a permanent change frees you up from having to feel frustrated about yourself when it happens.